wkalt/puppetdb/doc/api/v1/groups.markdown

 The request body must be JSON object describing the delta to be applied to the group.
 The `classes` and `variables` keys of the delta will be merged with the group, and then any keys of the resulting object that have a null value will be deleted.
 This allows you to remove classes, class parameters, or variables from the group by setting them to null in the delta.
-The `environment` and `rule` keys, if present in the delta, will replace the old values wholesale with their values.
+The `environment`, `parent`, and `rule` keys, if present in the delta, will replace the old values wholesale with their values.

 For example, given the following group:

     {
       "name": "Webservers",
       "environment": "staging",
+      "parent": "default",
       "rule": {
         "when": ["~", "certname", "www"]
       },